A Local Reimagination of the State of Nature

 Introduction

-For convenience, we are referencing broadly to Manipur, which has a recorded history from 33CE as an independent State and forcefully became a constituent of the Union of India in 1949 till now, albeit as we will see, nothing much has changed from pre-33-CE.
-We will re-conceive this part of the world within the concepts of the state of nature, as elaborated by:
+For convenience, we are referencing broadly to Manipur, which has a recorded history from 33CE as an independent State and forcefully became a constituent of the Union of India in 1949 till now, albeit as we will see at the abstract level, the idea as a society has remained unchanged from its birth.
+We will re-conceive this part of the world within the concepts of the state of nature, as described by:

 1. Thomas Hobbes (in Leviathan or The Matter, Forme and Power of a Commonwealth Ecclesiasticall and Civil, 1651)